Margaret Fuller Neighborhood House (MFNH)

 PROJECT CONTEXT AND GOALS

-The Margaret Fuller Neighborhood House and the CRA are working in partnership to bring new housing to MFNH's parking lot site in the Port, and redevelop MFNH's food pantry, and community advancement facilities, including upgrading its historic house.
-This project is aligned with the CRA's growing work to support affordable housing and social services in the City, using tools and strategies not readily available to other government agencies or nonprofits.
+The Margaret Fuller Neighborhood House and the CRA are working in partnership to bring new housing to MFNH's parking lot site in the Port, while providing MFNH with technical assistance as it embarks on a revitalization of its historic house and new community facility/pantry.
+This project is aligned with the CRA's growing work to support mixed-income homeownership housing and social services in the City, using tools and strategies not readily available to other government agencies or nonprofits.

 The Goals Of The Project Are To: